Generative AI in legal practice

 Accuracy and Reliability Concerns

-• Jurisdictional Confusion: May mix laws from different jurisdictions inappropriately
+• Jurisdictional Complexity: May conflate laws from different jurisdictions or miss jurisdiction-specific nuances

-• Oversimplification: Complex legal nuances may be lost or misrepresented
+• Oversimplification: Complex legal doctrines and edge cases may be oversimplified

 - Michael Torres, Litigation Partner